-Filled with all the flavours of Christmas, this Simply Festive Stuffed Squash is a completely delicious but lighter twist on the Christmas Roast.
+Filled with all the flavours of Christmas, this Christmas Stuffed Squash holiday recipe is a completely delicious but lighter twist on the Christmas Roast.
 Slow roasted butternut squash rounds filled with a lightly spiced chestnut, quinoa and lentil stuffing scattered with dried cherries, this Christmas main is vegan, gluten-free and so wonderful.

 I planned to make a nut loaf pie this year but just before the big recipe test, I pivoted.
-Pie pan in hand, it dawned on me; I can keep things simple this year.
+Pie pan in hand, it dawned on me; I can keep my holiday recipe simple this year.
 I can choose to not spend hours upon hours in the kitchen and instead choose to spend more time with my little tribe.
 What a revelation!
 Christmas…without the fuss.

 Having said that, I still want a festive lunch with all the trimmings.
 What can I say?
 I am a fickle pickle.
 But, I have discovered, it is possible.
 Over the coming weeks I will continue to post my Christmas dinner menu complete with crunchy smashed potatoes, grilled fennel with parmesan, a killer vegan gravy and to finish, lovely white chocolate creams with boozy cherries.
 We started with vegan truffles three-ways and today it’s stuffed squash.
 All of these are wonderfully Christmas-table worthy and they are all simple and fuss-free.